-- Considered a good option for patients with localized, low-risk prostate cancer.
+- Considered a good option for people with localized, low-risk prostate cancer.

 - Best candidates for this approach are men over age 65, who also have PSA levels below 10 ng/mL (10 mcg/L), a Gleason score of 6, and no sign of tumor spread outside of the prostate.

 Radical prostatectomy for localized prostate cancer:

 - Prostatectomy is considered an option for Stage I or II who chose not to do active surveillance.

 - Compared with watchful waiting, radical prostatectomy appears to lower the risk of cancer recurrence and death, at least in men younger than age 65 at the time of diagnosis.

 - Removal of regional pelvic lymph nodes is not needed for lower risk prostate cancer, but is more likely to be done for medium or higher cancer.